Facebook

 • Secondly, consult your dentist for the right brushing technique.
 One should not use very hard-bristled toothbrush and abrasive toothpaste.
 Vertical and circular tooth brushing techniques help reduce tooth erosion to a great extent.

-• As tooth erosion causes sensitivity, restoring the same would ease off the sensitivity.
+• Thirdly, As tooth erosion causes sensitivity, restoring the same would ease off the sensitivity.
 Furthermore, consult your dentist for primary restorations with light-cure fillings or tooth-coloured fillings.
 In addition, in case of severe erosion, your dentist may advise for root canal treatment and crown prosthesis.

 • Fourthly, in cases of clenching of teeth, the dentist would advise fabrication of flexible translucent trays called night guards.
 These night guards are specially designed for individual patients depending upon the severity of the tooth loss.
-In addition, these night guards are designed to be worn by the patient during sleep at
+In addition, these night guards are designed to be worn by the patient during sleep at night.

 • Drink lots of fluoridated water.